hongtaoh/32vis/README.md

 urllib3
 requests
 ```
-All packages can be installed with `pip install pkgname`, for example, `pip install scikit-learn`.
-Note that to install `snakemake`, you need also `pip3 install "git+https://github.com/ashwinvis/datrie.git@python3.8-cythonize"`. `snakemake` is used in this project to control the workflow.
+All packages can be installed with `pip install pkgname`, for example, `pip install scikit-learn`. `snakemake` is used for the workflow.
 For details, see my [tutorial on snakemake](https://github.com/hongtaoh/snakemake-tutorial).

 For citation analysis, we also used `R`.
 See [citation_analysis.R](https://github.com/hongtaoh/32vis/blob/master/analyses_and_get_figures/citation_analysis.R).